ELF-Lab/ParserTools/README.md

 If you want to run YAML tests, you will also need to install the [giella-core](https://github.com/giellalt/giella-core) repository.
 You should:

-1. Clone the `giella-core` repository
+1. Clone the `giella-core` repository.
-2. You may need to install ICU for enhanced Unicode character set support:
+2. If necessary, install ICU for enhanced Unicode character set support:
     - On a Mac, you can install it by `brew install icu4c`.
 This will install the program `uconv`, which is used by `giella-core`, but will not add it to your `PATH` environmental variable, so you'll need to manually edit `PATH`.
 Run `brew info icu4c` to check where the program is located.
 The info command also prints instructions for adding the `uconv` location to `PATH`.
 You probably need to open a new terminal window after editing `PATH` to activate the changes
     - On Linux, you can run `sudo apt install libicu52=52.1-6` and `sudo apt-get install libicu-dev` (**not tested**)
-3. You may need to install GNU `autotools` in order to run `autogen.sh`
+3. If necessary, install GNU `autotools` in order to run `autogen.sh`
     - On mac, you can install these by running `brew install autoconf automake libtool`
     - On Linux, do `sudo apt-get install autotools-dev` and `sudo apt-get install autoconf`
 5. In the `giella-core` directory, run `./autogen.sh`, `./configure`, `make` (probably doesn't do anything) and `make install` in this order